Home » Fruit Evolution: Why Tropical Fruits Are Healthier Than Temperate Fruits

 Unlike primates, birds cannot taste sweetness – except for hummingbirds which are sweet nectar-eaters (nectarivore).

-Generally birds do taste sour (acidic).
-Humans, and omnivores that naturally eat sweet foods with simple sugars (fruits), are able to taste sweet.
+Generally, birds do taste sour (acidic).
+Humans and omnivores that naturally eat sweet foods with simple sugars (fruits), are able to taste sweet.
 But not carnivores and granivores (grain eaters, like birds)!

 Are temperate fruits “bird food” which we have cultivated to suit human consumption?

 Most fruits that grow in temperate climates have a high acid content and lower sugar content than sweet fruits (tropical fruits).
-Before humans have cultivated temperate fruits extensively, they were smaller and more acidic – which raises the question:
+Before humans cultivated temperate fruits extensively, they were smaller and more acidic – which raises the question:

 Have the temperate fruits we eat today evolved as foods for birds?

 Temperate fruits have co-evolved with fruit-eater animals native to the temperate zones.
 Most wild temperate (and sub-tropical) fruits are avian (bird) fruits, not human fruits.
 In temperate zones, there are no bigger frugivorous mammals because the climate does not support the growth of trees, which could sustain larger frugivores.
-Thus temperate fruits originally were not edible (and some even toxic) to humans until we cultivated and bred them to be larger and sweeter – and in essence resemble more tropical fruits.
+Thus, temperate fruits originally were not edible (and some even toxic) to humans until we cultivated and bred them to be larger and sweeter – and in essence, resemble more tropical fruits.

 Temperate fruits were small and sour before cultivation